 Under current UK law a mobile network is not required to cancel a mobile contract without charge due to poor network coverage.

-However, the Communications Consumer Panel has recommended to Ofcom that all mobile network providers offer a 14 day cancellation period to protect consumers – whether this will be implemented in the near future is yet to be seen.
+However, the Communications Consumer Panel has recommended to Ofcom that all mobile network providers offer a 14 day cancellation period to protect consumers.

 Under current UK law you can cancel a mobile contract within the first 14 days without the need to give a reason to the provider if you have either: